tsedio/tsed/docs/tutorials/agenda.md

 npm install --save agendash
 ```

-Afterwards create the module `agendash.module.ts` in src/modules so that the dashboard can be exposed using middleware.
+Afterward create the module `agendash.module.ts` in src/modules so that the dashboard can be exposed using middleware.

 ```typescript
 import {AfterRoutesInit, Inject, PlatformApplication} from "@tsed/common";